JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 If you set the *emfType* parameter to **EmfTypeEmfPlusDual**, the converted metafile contains an Enhanced Metafile (EMF) representation and an EMF+ representation.
 The EMF representation is the original set of EMF records rather than EMF records converted back from the newly created EMF+ records.

-It is possible for the return value to be **Ok** and the value returned in *conversionSuccess* to be FALSE.
+It is possible for the return value to be **StatusOk** and the value returned in *conversionSuccess* to be FALSE.
 Sometimes the overall conversion is considered to be successful even if a few individual records failed to convert with complete accuracy.
 For example, the original metafile might have records or operations that are not supported by Windows GDI+ (or EMF+), in which case those records or operations are emulated.

 ---